5 Steps To EASY Low Carb Cooking

 What's going to fix this problem?

 It’s certainly not another new age superfood or cult-like diet.
-It’s not adding more fuel to the fire and confusing us more.
-It’s not another fancy cooking appliance.
+And, it’s not adding more fuel to the fire and confusing us more.
+It’s also not another fancy cooking appliance.

 When you eat simple, quality, low carb food, stay hydrated with plenty of water and are active every day I can PROMISE you that you’ll feel more amazing than you ever imagined.
 You’ll certainly feel more amazing than you would spending thousands of dollars on the latest health products and superfoods full of false hope.
 Feeling amazing does not have to be hard.